deliveroo/routemaster-client-ex/README.md

 The package is organized in four main functional areas:

-* `Routemaster.Drain`, a [Plug](https://github.com/elixir-lang/plug) that provides an endpoint to receive events over HTTP.
+* `Routemaster.Drain`, a [Plug](https://github.com/elixir-lang/plug) app builder to receive events over HTTP.
 * `Routemaster.Fetcher`, a HATEOAS API client to get entities from other services.
 * `Routemaster.Publisher`, a module to publish events to the event bus.
 * `Routemaster.Director`, an interface to subscribe to topics, unsubscribe, list and delete (owned) topics, and in general interact with the API of the server.

-The initial milestone is to implement an event receiver close in functionality to the _caching_ Rack app from the Ruby drain, with a cache store that is shared between the `Drain` event receiver and the `Fetcher` API client.
+A fifth private component is `Routemaster.Cache`, used by the `Fetcher` to store retrieved resources and busted by the `Drain` when new data becomes available.

 ## Configuration